 - Don’t overcrowd the lobster tails in the baking dish or sheet pan.

-- All ovens will vary a little, so use your instant-read thermometer to ensure your lobster tails have cooked to 140 degrees.
+- All ovens vary slightly, so use your instant-read thermometer to ensure your lobster tails have cooked to 140 degrees.

 Baked Lobster Tails Recipe